shashi1562/Movie-Explorer/README.md

-# 🎬 Vue 3 TMDB Movie Explorer
+# 🎬 Movie Explorer (Nuxt 3 + Vue 3)

 A modern and responsive movie discovery application built with **Vue 3**, powered by the **TMDB API**.
-Users can search for movies, explore detailed movie pages, view genres, and manage their list of favorites.
+Users can search for movies, explore detailes about movies, Filter by genres and Year, and manage their list of favorites.

 ---
 ## Preview